kyma-project/test-infra/templates/README.md

 - `templates` with a list of files to generate

-The `config.yaml` and .yaml files in the `data` directory serve as the input files for the Render Templates, which generate the jobs based on the file definition and templates that it specifies.
-These files define the names of the output file, their location, and configuration referred to in `values`.
+The `config.yaml` and .yaml files in the `data` directory serve as the input files for the Render Templates.
+The program generates the jobs based on the definition and templates which are specified in the files.
+These files define the names of the template file and output file, their location, and configuration referred to in `values`.

 See the example of `application-gateway`, in which the `generic.taml` template is used to create the component and test-related YAML files using values defined by the **kyma_generic_component** parameter.